 This Minimum Industry Standards book MIS301 is on knots and hitches for tree climbing and rigging.

 Arboriculture Australia Ltd. are currently working with subject-matter experts to write and illustrate a full suite of Minimum Industry Standards describing the work tasks conducted by practical, hands-on tree workers throughout Australia, including pruning, tree identification, equipment inspection, chainsaw use, cabling, and many other practices and skills.
-The first four Minimum Industry Standards are already in print, and available for purchase from Vermeer Parts Counters in Brisbane, Sydney, Melbourne and Adelaide.
+The Minimum Industry Standards are available for purchase from Vermeer Parts Counters in Brisbane, Sydney, Melbourne and Adelaide.

 What are the benefits of having minimum industry standards: